 “Depending upon what types of legislation he’s working on is how we charge the accounts,” Dawkins said.

-First Ward Alderperson Anaïs Bowring said she did not favor removing the lobbyist from the budget.
+First Ward Alderperson Anais Bowring said she did not favor removing the lobbyist from the budget.

-“I think that we already have a very tight budget that is really being responsible with taxpayers' money and –respectfully – oftentimes by spending the money wisely, we save money in the long run,” Bowring said.
+“I think that we already have a very tight budget that is really being responsible with taxpayers' money and, respectfully, oftentimes by spending the money wisely, we save money in the long run,” Bowring said.

-“Now is a time when we really do want to have representation in Springfield so that we make sure we don’t lose important opportunities on the whole host of issues that the that the mayor was referencing,” Bowring said.
+“Now is a time when we really do want to have representation in Springfield so that we make sure we don’t lose important opportunities on the whole host of issues that the mayor was referencing,” Bowring said.

 “I’ve never met our lobbyist,” Kilburg said.
 “And based on what we’re paying the guy, it would be nice if he would attend at least one council meeting a year.”